juanjshb/Public/python/etl/export data b2b format/readme.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/juanjshb/)

-This Python script retrieves a business transaction data from the database and exports it into a text file and exports it in a format easy to process for another business.
+This Python script is an example to integrate PRIME4 to VISA Concur.
+By retrieving a business transaction data from the database and exports it into a text file and exports it in a format easy to process for another business.

 ## Usage